ItsMePaulo/tutoring/COS212/notes/BinaryTreesPart3/README.md

 > the tree could have multiple child nodes at each of these points we are only concerned about the edges

-In the case of selecting the right child as the Node to replace the deleted parent, move the left sibling of the right child to the leftmost subtree of the right child.
+In the case of selecting the right child as the Node to replace the deleted parent, move the left sibling of the right child to the leftmost subtree of the right child (the parent nodes *successor*).

 <img src="images/right_merge.png" alt="delete by merge choosing the right child">